MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks.md

 ---
 author: dphansen
-description: This article shows you how to install the Quantum Developer Kit (QDK) and develop your own Q# notebooks. ms.author: davidph ms.date: 10/22/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
+description: Learn how to run Q# or Python in a Jupyter notebook directly in a workspace in Azure Quantum. ms.author: davidph ms.date: 10/26/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
 no-loc: ['Q#', '$$v']
-title: Develop with Q# Jupyter notebooks
+title: Run Azure Quantum notebooks in a workspace
-uid: microsoft.quantum.install-qdk.overview.jupyter
+uid: microsoft.quantum.how-to.notebooks
 ---

 # Run Azure Quantum notebooks in a workspace